APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

-   knowledge, the third party can infer the aggregate capabilities of the user's DNS resolution environment, but cannot necessarily infer the trust configuration of any recursive name server.
+   based advertisements or javascript in web pages), can, under certain specific circumstances that includes additional knowledge of the resolvers that are invoked by the user, determine which trust anchors are configured in these resolvers.
+Without this additional knowledge, the third party can infer the aggregate capabilities of the user's DNS resolution environment, but cannot necessarily infer the trust configuration of any recursive name server.